zstrathe/zstrathe.github.io/index.md

 * Evaluated methods of feature selection and compared performance of classification algorithms with a data set of 500,000 labeled satellite images, entirely using the Apache PySpark distributed computing framework

-* Deployed a Spark cluster on Amazon Web Services Elastic MapReduce to test functionality; utilized a Google Cloud Platform virtual machine with a 16-core vCPU and 64 GB RAM for develpoment and evaluation (to save on costs of running a real Spark cluster)
+* Deployed a Spark cluster on Amazon Web Services Elastic MapReduce to test functionality; utilized a Google Cloud Platform virtual machine with a 16-core vCPU and 64 GB RAM for development and evaluation (to save on costs of running a real Spark cluster)

 * Technologies used:  ```PySpark, Python, MLlib, OpenCV, Numpy, AWS EMR, GCP```